unfrl/carpool/readme.md

 # Web dev

-To start the core and web projects in watch mode, from the root project directory run `yarn start:all`.
+First, from the client directory run `yarn build` -- this is to generate the client build (`dist`) which is not included in source control (**Note** will want this changed eventually!).
+Then to start the core and web projects in watch mode, from the root project directory run `yarn start:all`.

 # Notes

 -   The `client` project contains the auto-generated API client.
-Do not modify any code inside the lib directory -- files in this directory are overwritten each time the client is generate.
+Do not modify any code inside the lib directory -- files in this directory are overwritten each time the client is generated.
 -   The `core` project is the centralized application logic for the web (and eventually mobile) apps.
 It contains state management (mobx stores), biz/app logic, and exposes the models/endpoints of the API client.